 David’s pamphlet describes his experiences with the Intergalactic Space Government and tells of his meeting with Xera, a female member of this government.
 David claims that Xera disembarked from a UFO on the outskirts of Leicester, England whilst he was “out mowing his lawn;” although by now, his neat lawn is a thing of the deep past.

-Encounters with such elemental beings—whose names usually contain a combination of X,Y or Z—are frequent in the world of UFO contactees and abductees, just as they are in the more generally accepted religious world, where the Prophet flies on a winged horse over Jerusalem or Jesus walks on water.
+Encounters with such elemental beings—whose names usually contain a combination of X,Y or Z—are frequent in the world of UFO contactees and abductees, just as they are in the more generally accepted religious world, where Jesus walks on water.
 These latter mysteries are accepted by over half the population of Planet Earth, yet everyone laughs at Xera and her brood.
-Somehow, as distinct from Jesus and the Prophet, the mystery of Xera has not fertilised.
+Somehow, as distinct from Jesus, the mystery of Xera has not fertilised.
 The purpose of this essay is to examine why one mystery flourishes and another does not.